ALS research overview

 The ALS research community in Quebec is among the best in the country.
 This active and passionate group of professionals inspires us with their dedication to better understanding and treating ALS.
 As we continue to build the ALS Quebec Research Fund governed and guided by an esteemed committee to channel donor dollars into the Quebec research community, we continue to contribute to the national ALS research program administered by the ALS Society of Canada to fund the most promising research nationwide.
 The fund will also support the next generation of ALS researchers through bursaries and travel grants with the goal to maintain and nurture research talent in Quebec and Canada.

-- Dr. Richard Robitaille (Chair), Full Professor, Université de Montréal and member of ALS Quebec’s Board of Directors
+- Dr. Richard Robitaille, Ph.D.
+(Chair), Full Professor, Department of Neuroscience, Université de Montréal, Board Member of ALS Quebec and Member of the SMAC, ALS Canada

-- Dr. François Gros-Louis, Full Professor, Université Laval
+- Dr. François Gros-Louis (Advisor), Full Professor, Université Laval

 - André Besner, Vice President, Quality and Continuous Improvement, Trans Canada Forest Products and ALS Quebec Board member

-- Dr. Jean-Pierre Canuel, ALS Quebec Board member, Diagnosed with ALS in 2014
+- Dr. Jean-Pierre Canuel, ALS Quebec Board member, living with ALS since 2014

 We have: